K-theory and index theory on manifolds with a proper Lie group action: Introduction

 {\bf Notational references:}

 We will use certain definitions from \cite{Ka88,Ka16}.
 Some (but not all) of these definitions will be repeated in the present paper.
-For the reader's convenience, we give here the list of references.
+For the reader's convenience, we give here the list of references for these definitions.

 -- $C_0(X)$-algebras and $\cR KK(X;A,B)$ groups - \cite{Ka88}, sections 1, 2.

 -- The algebra of $G$-invariant elements $B^G$ for a proper $G$-algebra $B$ - \cite{Ka88}, 3.2.

 -- Clifford algebras of vector bundles, especially $\Ct(X)$ for a manifold $X$, and the Dirac element $[d_X]\in K^0(\Ct(X))$ - \cite{Ka88}, section 4, or \cite{Ka16}, section 2.